PrestaShop/docs/development/components/hook/register-new-hook.md

 ## Prepare database update for auto upgrades

 The last step is to describe the update process for the auto upgrade module – essentially, the insertion of new hooks in *hooks* table.
-Locate the X.Y.Z.sql file that refers to the PrestaShop version that will include your change: for instance, if the release expected to include this change is `1.7.5.0`, locate that file in `install-dev/upgrade/sql` folder.
+Locate the X.Y.Z.sql file that refers to the PrestaShop version that will include your change: for instance, if the release expected to include this change is `1.7.5.0`, locate that file in `upgrade/sql` folder in the [autoupgrade](https://github.com/PrestaShop/autoupgrade) module.

 {{% notice tip %}}
 This process is explained here: [Structure and content upgrades]({{< ref "/8/development/database/structure.md#structure-and-content-upgrades" >}})